palakhare/palakhare/README.md

 [![](https://visitcount.itsvg.in/api?id=palakhare&icon=0&color=0)](https://visitcount.itsvg.in)

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->👋 Hi, I’m @palakhare
-- 👀 I’m interested in ...
+- 👀 I’m interested in making and exploring new projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning UI designing and backend languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with projects here
-- 📫 How to reach me ...
+- 📫 How to reach me at palakkhare1310@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: You know we have more than 700 languages already in this world.....there's soo much more know right!!!

 <!---
 palakhare/palakhare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.